rad-sc/rad-sc.github.io/index.md

 ---

 # ** :earth_americas: My GIS Portfolio :earth_africa: **
-#### Navigate my porfolio by clicking title headings to be directed to a project page.
+#### - Navigate my porfolio by clicking title headings to be directed to a project page -
 ---
 # Advanced GIS Coursework :globe_with_meridians: